Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "I’m still barely managing a quicker time through the course than Gonzo, and I think I can shave off a second or two.
 Gonna show him this old dog still has a few tricks he hasn’t learned yet."

 "I think that’s mostly ‘cuz he’s like triple your size now and not quite used to his weight," Costello quipped.
 "Don’t delude yourself about that.
-His conditioning is coming in too, so…"
+His conditioning is coming in too, so..."

 "Yeah," Campbell chuckled.
 "He’ll be making us both his bitch here pretty soon.
 Still, gotta take what I can get, when I can get it."

 True words, those.
 And another gentle reminder to rest.
 Costello nodded and headed out.
-"See you in the morning…"
+"See you in the morning..."

 He jogged home.
 Got wet from the night rain, but that was okay.
 His wet clothes went straight in the washer, he chomped down his last meal of the day, spent half an hour watching an interesting and relaxing video about shoe shining, rolled into bed and, as always happened after Mass time, fell asleep pretty much straight away.